 The education that occurs on night float is primarily from the opportunity of evaluating acute complaints, assessing a patient and formulating a plan and then learning from that experience.
-All night float housestaff are expected to review the following day the outcomes of patients that they were significantly involved with the night before.
+All night float residents are expected to review the outcomes on the following day, on patients that they were significantly involved with on previous night.